marcjulianschwarz/obsidian-vault-notes/coding/notes/Thoughts on Pull Requests an Code Reviews.md

 - be generous with code examples
 - "we", passive voice, questions -> frame your notes as requests instead of commands
 - tie notes to principles, not opinions -> always give reasons for suggested changes
+- repeated patterns should only be called out once
+-

 ## Resources